szaimen/Nextcloud-NAS-Guide/ubuntu/markdown.md

 name: luks
 .center[![storage-set](./storage-set.png)]
 Activate "Encrypt the LVM group with LUKS" and type in a difficult passphrase.<br>
+Afterwards confirm by selecting "Done" and pressing [ENTER]

+---

 Please note: The installer doesn't check if the passphrases are equal!

+Also, because of a bug in Ubuntu, you should only use characters for that passphrase that are the same on QWERTY keyboard layouts!
+You can find a example of a QWERTY layout here: [click here](https://en.wikipedia.org/wiki/QWERTY#/media/File:KB_United_States.svg)<br>
+Additionally, please make sure, that `Capslock` isn't activated.

 ---